 And now once you open up the vellum flap on the left side, you will see the announcement portion.
 The silver strips were strategically placed to cover up where all of the layers are glued/attached together, but still looks like it “belongs” there.
 The image that was given to me via digital photo was used at the “back drop” behind the wording.
 It was a very bright image that I altered on my computer and muted it down so that it was faded in the background, but yet still clearly visible on the design.
 I thought it worked out nicely and still coordinated with the stenciled area on the front.

 Because this invite was so thick in nature, I didn’t want to add more layers of cardstock, so I used a thinner parchment style copy paper as everything was printed out from the computer anyway.
 The parchment made it feel a bit more professional I thought.
 I die cut ALL of the printed parchment pieces with a Lawn Fawn RETIRED Small Dotted Rectangle dies.
 (I thought the “small dots” went with the SU! edges I used on the flaps.)
 I placed the announcement over a piece of Mint Macaron and then layered it inside the card.
-I layered the RSVP card over a piece of Mint Macaron and the “wedding details” card was left on it’s own.
+I layered the RSVP card over a piece of Mint Macaron and the “wedding details” card was left on its own.

 Finally, you can see that on the silver envelope flaps, I silver heat embossed the image.
 This was also done for the larger silver envelopes for the whole invite to fit in as well.
 I even used the “Tree of Life” computer generated image to create some address sticker labels for them and give them extras ones to use.

-Of course after the wedding, you need to send out the thank you cards, so I also made 50 of those….
+Of course, after the wedding, you need to send out the thank you cards, so I also made 50 of those….

 I really didn’t want to event a new wheel with it, so I had plenty of cardstock colors and just repeated the same design on the front as I did with the invites except for this one, I used the Taylored Expressions On Occasion stamps.
 I stamped them out with the Bermuda Bay over the Mint Macaron cardstock, cut it out with the coordinating dies and popped it up with foam tape over the silver ribbon.
 Stenciling another 50 panels with this same stencil gave it another work out yet!

-So for the actual day of their wedding, this is the card I made FOR the couple.
+So, for the actual day of their wedding, this is the card I made FOR the couple.
 I was able to get a little more “intense” with this one as it was only ONE card!

 I was so excited when I saw this stunning card kit come out from Taylored Expressions called “Modern Eucalyptus” (no longer available) and I thought it was the perfect colors to create something with for their wedding.
 The white panel was silver foiled and then I stenciled the colors of the wreath pieces, stenciled some silver paste, die cut them out and popped them up over the foiled wreath.
 I stamped the sentiment in the center, added some TE Tiny Diamonds to some areas and cut a strip of silver glitter cardstock to go across the bottom.